 But even without the seals and wrecks, there are still lots to see.
 For example the islands are mainly comprised of whinstone.
 Whinstone is prone to weathering and as a result, there are lots of strange patterns and topography of steps and sheer faces to the islands above and below water.

-Our trip consists of leaving on a Sunday late morning/early afternoon to arrive at our accommodation.
+Our trip usually consists of leaving on a Sunday late morning/early afternoon to arrive at our accommodation.
 Monday, Tuesday, and Wednesday we get to dive before returning home on Wednesday evening.